Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Controls.md

 #### Recording state history

-You might want to access the history of value changes on a Control (for example, in order to compute exit velocity on a touch release).

-To record state changes over time, you can use [`InputStateHistory`](../api/UnityEngine.InputSystem.LowLevel.InputStateHistory.html) or [`InputStateHistory<TValue>`](../api/UnityEngine.InputSystem.LowLevel.InputStateHistory-1.html).
+If you want to access the history of value changes on a Control (for example, in order to compute exit velocity on a touch release), you can record state changes over time with [`InputStateHistory`](../api/UnityEngine.InputSystem.LowLevel.InputStateHistory.html) or [`InputStateHistory<TValue>`](../api/UnityEngine.InputSystem.LowLevel.InputStateHistory-1.html).
 The latter restricts Controls to those of a specific value type, which in turn simplifies some of the API.

 ```CSharp
 // Create history that records Vector2 control value changes.